 Symptoms and Signs of Gigantism and Acromegaly

 This rare condition occurs if GH hypersecretion begins in childhood, before closure of the epiphyses.
 Skeletal growth velocity and ultimate stature are increased, but little bony deformity occurs.
 However, soft-tissue swelling occurs, and the peripheral nerves are enlarged.
 Delayed puberty Delayed Puberty Delayed puberty is absence of sexual maturation at the expected time.
-Diagnosis is by measurement of gonadal hormones (testosterone and estradiol), luteinizing hormone, and follicle-stimulating... read more or hypogonadotropic hypogonadism is also frequently present, resulting in a eunuchoid habitus (ie, a body build that is tall and slender with long extremities).
+Diagnosis is by measurement of gonadal hormones (testosterone and/or estradiol), luteinizing hormone, and follicle-stimulating... read more or hypogonadotropic hypogonadism is also frequently present, resulting in a eunuchoid habitus (ie, a body build that is tall and slender with long extremities).

 In acromegaly, GH hypersecretion usually starts between the 20s and 40s.
 When GH hypersecretion begins after epiphyseal closure, the earliest clinical manifestations are coarsening of the facial features and soft-tissue swelling of the hands and feet.
 Appearance changes, and larger rings, gloves, and shoes are needed.
 Photographs of the patient are important in delineating the course of the disease.